Seatback Failure Defect

 In 1995, the popular show Dateline likewise ran a story about the inadequacies of FMVSS 207.
 During the broadcast, the FMVSS 207 test, which is the national standard for seatback strength in the United States, was performed on an aluminum lawn chair.
 The lawn chair PASSED the test.

-If you have a family member that has been injured or killed by a seatback defect or failure, call the Houston and San Antonio Automotive Seatback Failure Lawyers at Hill Law Firm for assistance.
+If you have a family member that has been injured or killed by a seatback defect or failure, call the San Antonio Automotive Seatback Failure Lawyer at Hill Law Firm for assistance.